Kismuz/btgym/docs/_sources/intro.rst.txt

 BTGym can be thougt as two-part package: one is environment itself and the other one is collection RL algoritms tuned for solving algo-trading tasks.
-Here is workwlow diagram for BTgym A3C training framework.
+Below is BTgym A3C training framework operation diagram.
 Three advantage actor-critic style algorithms are implemented: A3C itself, it's UNREAL extension and PPO.

 Note that while base training framework is itself is somewhat stable,